huzaifakhan0308/Portfolio/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-As its my personal portfolio , no contributions are rquired
+As it's my personal portfolio, no contributions are required

 <p align="right">(<a href="#readme-top">back to top</a>)</p>